 MUS R474 Opera Workshop (3 cr.)
-P: Successful completion of upper-division examination.
+P: Four semesters of V400 Voice Undergraduate Major or permission of instructor.
 This class will include basic stage movement for opera singers, audition preparation, acting exercises, and work on how to research and build a character.
 Students will be assigned repertoire (approved by their studio teachers), and prepare operatic scenes and arias for a public performance at the end of the semester.